Back to Blog

 Trillet handles this by detecting urgency in the caller's language, prioritizing the call, and immediately notifying the business owner via SMS with call details.
 The AI can be configured to escalate emergency requests and schedule immediate callbacks.
 Most other platforms on this list offer basic message-taking for urgent calls but lack automated escalation or instant owner notification.

 Smith.ai's human backup provides the most robust emergency handling, since a live person can make judgment calls about urgency.
-But at $95/month plus per-call overage, you are paying a steep premium for that capability.
+But at $500/month for its managed AI plan plus a $3 fee per live-agent handoff, you are paying a steep premium for that capability.
 For most service businesses, AI-based urgency detection with SMS notification (Trillet's model) catches emergencies fast enough that the cost difference does not justify human backup.

 Compliance: Who Includes It and Who Charges Extra

-TCPA (US telemarketing rules), ACMA (Australian communications), and GDPR (EU data protection) compliance is not optional for businesses that handle customer phone calls.
-Violating TCPA alone can cost $500 to $1,500 per call in statutory damages.
+HIPAA (US health data), TCPA (US telemarketing rules), ACMA (Australian communications), and GDPR (EU data protection) compliance is not optional for businesses that handle customer phone calls and sensitive data.
+TCPA violations alone can carry statutory damages of $500 to $1,500 per call, which is why a published, included compliance posture matters more than a marketing claim.

-This does not mean those platforms are non-compliant.
-It means the responsibility for compliance falls entirely on you as the business owner.
-If you operate in healthcare, legal, financial services, or any regulated industry, the absence of stated compliance is a risk factor, not just a missing feature.
+This does not mean the platforms without included compliance are non-compliant.
+It means the responsibility falls on you as the business owner to verify coverage, often by moving up a tier or negotiating a BAA.
+If you operate in healthcare, legal, financial services, or any regulated industry, the absence of clearly published, included compliance is a risk factor, not just a missing feature.
 For the cheapest options that include proper compliance, the field narrows significantly.

 Where Competitors Win Over Trillet